Moving to the Cloud? With remote working here-to-stay, many businesses are considering moving to the Cloud.

 Pros and Cons of moving Domain Control to the cloud

 Active Directory is the best option for complex and large networks structure, with multiple users/departments and computers.
 It provides several tools to manage users and computers in details and specifications.
 Active Directory can manage every network component in the system, including other servers.

 For this reason, AD is the preferred solution for any case if on-premises applications servers are required.
 Active Directory is not accessible from outside the network without configuring a VPN access, and it requires a physical server environment to operate.

-Since Azure AD is a cloud service, it can be accessed from anywhere and everywhere, but it is broadband-dependent service.
+Since Azure AD is a cloud service, it can be accessed from anywhere and everywhere, but it is a broadband-dependent service.
 Azure AD can be integrated with other cloud services, such as Office 365 and OneDrive/SharePoint as they are part of the Microsoft system.

-Moving to the cloud isn’t as simple as flicking a swith (unfortunately!).
+Moving to the cloud isn’t as simple as flicking a switch (unfortunately!).
 Careful advance planning and setup work is required.
 Once everything is ready a date for your data migration needs to be set.
 Fresh Mango will work with you to prepare and execute a project plan for your Cloud Migration.

 Preparing your Staff for Cloud Working